Adding an external data source to a data type

 - Advance the case to the Identify vehicle step, completing any required fields.

-- Click the Design icon to open Design mode.
+- In the upper right corner, click the Design icon to open Design mode.

 - On the Vehicle Information section, click the Edit this section icon.